robotology/poeticon/src/poeticon-simulation/README.md

 [...]
 ```

-* the sequence of `ex()` metrics data structures is written to file and can be used to extract statistics - see example visualization below, contact me for more information
+* the sequence of `ex()` metrics data structures is written to file and can be used to extract statistics - see example visualization below

 ![](misc/complex6_onearm_speed_vs_success.png)

+* each colored line corresponds to a planner heuristic configuration: magenta = no heuristics, blue = creativity, red = adaptability, green = creativity and adaptability.
+Each line contains five markers corresponding to different levels of noise.
+Contact me for more information

 ## Copyright and contact information